 - lay is incomplete, exaggerated, or precocious.

 Playis repeated but not in exactly the same way every time, as are more serious behaviors.
-Playis initiated when animals are well fed, healthy, and free from acute or chronic stressors.
+Playis initiated when animals are well-fed, healthy, and free from acute or chronic stressors.

-Incorporating play into reading instruction for struggling readers is beneficial because it can help ease the stress and dread that struggling readers often feel when reading.
+Incorporating play into reading intervention for struggling readers is beneficial because it can help ease the stress and dread that struggling readers often feel when reading.
 It also will provide them with a desire and motivation to learn to read if they are shown that it can be an enjoyable activity.
 There are a few things that can be done to help make reading a “playful” task for struggling readers rather than a dreaded one.

 Change Struggling Readers Attitudes about Reading

 By simply reading to your students and showing them how fun and engaging a good story can be you can help your struggling readers see reading as a fun activity rather than a stressful and embarrassing task.
 While doing this, it could be helpful to disconnect the reading of a book from actual reading instruction.
 This way struggling readers won’t connect it to the task that they have come to dread.

 Although reading to your students may seem like an activity that would be done with younger students, it can be effective for older students if the setting does not seem juvenile.

 If you do choose to read to your students, one way to make the activity seem like a desirable choice for struggling

 Using games and activities in your reading instruction can make struggling readers see learning to read as a fun and engaging task.
 When doing this it is important to appeal to the age group and to be sure that the activity is at their skill level.
 If a game or activity is too easy or to difficult for a struggling reader, they will not see it as enjoyable

 Share any reading games & activities that have worked for your struggling readers in the comment section of this post!